 Truth is almost always less exciting and easier to understand and communicate than error.
-Yet, truth is often considered naïve and is rejected because it doesn’t encompass our "rich differences and varying backgrounds and upbringings."
+Yet, the truth is often considered naïve and is rejected because it doesn’t encompass "our rich differences and varying backgrounds and upbringings."

 Regardless, the following truth gives us great insight: